-Direct questions about nonconforming uses to Jim Mischel.
+Direct questions about nonconforming uses to Mike Hill.

 Zoning of Property.
-The current zoning of a particular piece of property within Daviess County is available by contacting Mike Hill or Melissa Evans .
+The current zoning of a particular piece of property within Daviess County is available by contacting Mike Hill , Melissa Evans or Trey Pedley.
 Please provide the street address of the property in question.
 Online Zoning Maps are also available on this site.

 Zoning Map Amendments (Zoning Changes).
 A proposal for a zoning map amendment may originate with the planning commission or one of the three legislative bodies of Daviess County — the Owensboro City Commission, the Whitesville City Commission, or the Daviess County Fiscal Court.
 However, most of the time, zoning map amendments originate with the owner of the property in question.

 1. Applicant secures necessary materials from the Planning Office — the application form and any other necessary information.
 PDF forms: For zoning changes to any zone except EX-1, use 110 Zoning Map Amendment Application.
 For zoning changes to EX-1, use 111 Coal Mining Zoning Map Amendment Application.